-Afterwards, I arbitrarily decided to select the points that are above 0.10 ratio, since the specified height range to pick peaks is at 10% of the maximum amplitude.
+Afterwards, we arbitrarily decided to select the points that are above 0.10 ratio, since the specified height range to pick peaks is at 10% of the maximum amplitude.
 These points are then classified into tables based on the boundary condition type and vehicle class, as shown below.

 Table 4: Number of successful detection that demonstrate a PSD ratio greater than 0.10.